Positions Available as of 01/30/25:

 Qualifications required, (e.g., education, degrees, certification, licensing, skills, knowledge, abilities, specialized training)

 • Apprentice training, or formal training (specific and affiliated union program training, college or technical institutes) can count up to five years.
-Formal training credit should be applied for coursework directly associated with HVAC.
+Formal training credit should be applied for coursework directly associated with electrical.
 Transcript review should determine the percentage of study time devoted to trade and be applied proportionately.
 Two thousand (2,000) hours of apprentice training equals one year based on a letter of completion from the Connecticut Department of Labor (CT-DOL OAT).

 • Combined experience cannot be counted to obtain multiple endorsements.
 Requirement is eight years for each subject area endorsement.